AndrewJakubowicz/JavaScript-fun-projects/tic_tac_toe/README.md

 in that position.

 If the turn is successful the function returns `true`.
 Otherwise it returns `undefined`.

-> Next time I need to avoid global variables and such strange returns.

 This allows the __AI__ to randomly try turns and recognize when it's successful.

 `pressed(id)` also switches the global player flag `nextMove` which is a side effect of success.

 > This game is simple enough for the side effects to not make the program too confusing.
-> I will avoid doing this in the next project.
+> Next time I need to avoid global variables and such random returns from functions.

 #### Simple game loop